French Language Residential at La Grand'Ferme, Lower Normandy

 This island and its surrounding bay are a UNESCO World Heritage site.
 Scale the cobblestoned streets to reach the churches and the famous gothic-style abbey.
 Groups with an Animateur will experience a guided barefoot walk across the bay, which is a highlight for students.

-Explore the quaint traditional town in Normandy and interact with the locals
+Explore the quaint traditional town in Normandy also known as City of Manuscripts, which faces the bay of Mont Saint Michel, visit the botanical garden and interact with the locals

-Visit the memorial to the fallen soldiers of WWII to gain a greater understanding of the loss of life and the human effects of the war.
+There are many cemeteries in France which serve as poignant memorials to the fallen of WWII.
+Visits to these sites complement History tours and allow students to gain a greater understanding of the loss of life and the human effects of the war.

 Arromanches 360° Cinema